Life as a Video Game Tester

 According to the U.S. Bureau of Labor Statistics Occupational Outlook Quarterly, entry-level game development jobs can be hard to come by in large studios, but video game tester jobs can be found in small studios where mobile and social media games are created.
 In either path, a game design degree can give you a leg up.

-According to 2014 data from O*NET Online, software quality assurance testers earned a median annual salary of about $83,410.
-Company size, location and education are all factors that will affect how much you’re paid.
+According to 2022 data from the U.S. Bureau of Labor Statistics, software quality assurance testers earned a median annual salary of about $99,620.
+Company size, location and education are all factors that will affect how much you're paid.
 A game design or art degree is a fantastic way to boost your earning potential.

 Profile of a Video Game Tester